 The typical location, on a Windows computer, for text files (e.g., Word, PDF).
 When you download a file (e.g., a journal article) from a resource or save a Word document you are writing, the default location is the My Documents folder.

 In the library catalog, the location of the list of resources you have checked out from the library system.
 Click on the button on the blue navigation bar at the top of most InfoKat pages:

 Use your last name and barcode from your student ID or library card (or your social security number) to logon to your account.
 You can renew borrowed materials through your library account and make requests, etc.

-Any publication issued at regular intervals (e.g., daily, weekly, monthly) that has no specified ending date: e.g., journals, magazines, newspapers.
+Any publication issued at regular intervals (e.g., daily, weekly, monthly) and intended to be continued indefinitely, e.g., journals, magazines, newspapers.

-Using another person's ideas or exact wording without due credit.
+Using another person's ideas or exact wording without giving due credit to that person.

 To request that a book already checked out to someone else be returned to the library prior to its due date.
 When the book is returned to the library, it will be set aside for you and you will be notified.

 A description of a resource such as a book, journal article, website, etc. In the online catalog or any other database, there is one record for each item.